Fast and exact audit scheduling optimization

 }

-\paragraph{Uncertainty} As we plan further into the future, the chance of unforeseen disturbances increases.
-To minimize the expected count of schedule changes caused by unforeseen disturbances we favor scheduling tasks earlier rather than later, given the choice. \e{Some auditor leaves the firm.} \imp{We implement it by adjusting the cost matrix $c$ with hyperbolic discounting of the reward\cite{Sozou1998}:
+\paragraph{Uncertainty} As we plan further into the future, the chance of unforeseen disturbances will increase.
+To minimize the expected count of schedule changes caused by unforeseen disturbances, we favor scheduling tasks earlier rather than later, given the choice. \e{Some auditor leaves the firm.} \imp{We implement this by adjusting the cost matrix $c$ with a hyperbolic discounting of the reward \cite{Sozou1998}:

 where $c_{\text{reward}}$ is a reward for starting a task on the first day in the schedule, $d$ is the index of the day, and $k$ is a parameter governing the degree of discounting (we used $k = 0.01$ and constant $c_{\text{reward}}$). }

-\paragraph{Warm up} It takes time to get ready to work on an engagement.
-Given the option, minimize this overhead by minimizing the count of distinct auditors at the engagement by assigning the same auditor to as many tasks at the engagement as possible.
-To make sure that this criterium does not go against the level specialization, this criterium uses a substantially smaller penalty than the level substitution penalty. \imp{ We extend the objective function to:
+\paragraph{Warm up} It takes time to get ready to work on an engagement \cite{Salewski1996,Kadri2018}.
+This overhead is minimized by minimizing the number of distinct auditors at the engagement by assigning the same auditor to as many tasks as possible.
+To ensure that this criterion does not go against level specialization, this criterion uses a substantially smaller penalty than the level substitution penalty. \imp{ We extend the objective function to the following:

-where $c_{warm up}$ is the cost of \q{warming up} of one auditor to one engagement, and $z_{ae}$ is a binary slack variable for each auditor and engagement.
+where $c_{\text{warm up}}$ is the cost of the \q{warming up} of one auditor to one engagement, and $z_{ae}$ is a binary slack variable for each auditor and engagement.
 We use following constraints to force slack variables $z_{ae}$ to take value 1 when auditor $a$ is assigned to engagement $e$ at least once:

 }